The Best 14 Retail Software Solutions for Retailers and Etailers

 Email marketing software makes the life of the etailer and the retailer alike much easier due to the ability to send group emails, create automatic drip irrigations, and convert in-depth analytics into actionable insights.

 Mailchimp is by far the most popular email marketing solution out there.
-Servicing 12 million customers, it takes up 60,5% of the email marketing niche with an email reach of 4 billion people. (a total of 7.4 billion people live on the planet, just saying).
+Servicing 13 million customers, it takes up 60,5% of the email marketing niche with an email reach of 4 billion people.
+(A total of 7.4 billion people live on the planet, just saying.)

-There is a free version for up to 2000 emails a month with the popular Standard price plan at $14.99 that is good for up to 100,000 emails and includes advanced audience insights, retargeting ads, and custom templates on top of basic features.
+There is a free version for up to 2000 emails a month, with the popular Standard price plan at $14.99, which is good for up to 100,000 emails and includes advanced audience insights, retargeting ads, and custom templates on top of basic features.

 With email marketing still being one of the highest-ROI ways to market, no wonder the services are so popular.